 When a busy week has you short on time, an hour-long run or gym trip might not be realistic.
-So keep exercise at the top of your list?
+So how to keep exercise at the top of your list?
 Scale back on duration, but turn up the heat.
 These high-intensity workouts will help you stay fit on a tight schedule:

 For a total-body workout that boosts strength, balance, plus aerobic fitness — and burns calories like you’re running a 6-minute mile — use kettlebells.
 Proper technique is important to prevent injuries, so get it right by learning from a certified fitness pro.
 The American Sports and Fitness Association’s Kettlebell Training Book is a good place to start.